Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

  * **Size** – number of beds/bedrooms/washrooms
  * **Distance from Campus** -- distance range from a given university campus
  * **Convenience** -- how convenient is it to reach a nearby plaza, gym, etc
- * **Availability** -- move in date
+ * **Availability** -- move-in date
  * **Rental Period** -- users can sublet for periods of four or eight months
- * **Keyword Search** -- search for features and amenities such as ‘onsite laundry’
+ * **Keyword Search** -- search for features and amenities such as ‘on-site laundry’
- * **Number of Roommates** -- the number of roommates expected to occupy residence during stay
+ * **Number of Roommates** -- the number of roommates expected to occupy residence during their stay
  * **Leasee Rating** -- the star-point rating of the lease owner and the unit from a scale of 0 to 5 stars

-Once a sublet seeker finds a unit to their liking they must create a profile of their own using a university email to be able to add the property in question to their ‘Wish List.’
+Once a sublet seeker finds a unit to their liking, they must create a profile of their own using a university email to be able to add the property to their ‘Wish List.’
 Otherwise, the sublet seeker may directly contact the lessee by sending them a message of interest through the communication form which is found on every listing page.

 **Subleasing with Subby:**
 To promote available rental units, users must first register and create an account using a valid university email.
-Once a Subby account holder, a user can create a listing for their residence(s) under ‘My Listings’ and promote said listing through a title, description, up to 20 captioned photographs and a myriad of search fields, including price, property type, rental period and size.
+Once the user has successfully registered, they may create a listing for their residence(s) under ‘My Listings’ and promote said listing through a title, description, location and up to 20 captioned photographs.
+A myriad of search fields including price, property type, rental period and size will be available to make searching easier.

-Moreover, registered users can create personalized profiles so that potential subtenants may get to know the lessee a little better; under ‘My Profile’, a user can upload a photo, include their name, contact information, and profile description.
+Moreover, registered users can create personalized profiles so that potential subtenants may get to know the lessee a little better.
+Under "My Profile," a user can include their name, contact information, and profile description in addition to uploading a profile picture.

 ### 2.1.
 Product Perspective